IDotD/Userscript/README.md

 Additionally there are a few platform specific features, for example quick information about players in the kongregate chat rooms or a timeable autojoin for newgrounds to replace the usual ones on other platforms.

-Most information is avaible at [this project's wiki](https://idotd.github.io/).
+Most information is avaible at [this project's wiki](https://idotd.github.io/) - feel free to help out there.

 ## Bugs, desired Features etc.